 The manufacture and sales of Euro 0 and Euro I engines in major urban areas became unlawful after August 31, 2004.
 After that date, the engines equipped with Euro 0 and Euro I engines are not permitted to be sold and used in major urban areas.
-The manufacture and sale of Euro II engines is also being progressively phased out starting June 30, 2008 and the PRC emission standard equivalent to Euro III is expected to be implemented progressively throughout China from 2008.
+The manufacture and sale of Euro II engines has been phased out from June 30, 2008 and the PRC emission standard equivalent to Euro III has been implemented progressively throughout China from July 1, 2008.
 There can be no assurance that Yuchai will be able to comply with these emission standards or that the introduction of these and other environmental regulations will not result in a material adverse effect on our business, financial condition and results of operations.